Friday, March 8th, 2019 by Maintenance Blizzard

-Bowing foundation wall is more common on the cinder block foundation but also occur on a poured concrete foundation as well.
+Bowing foundation wall is more common on the cinder block foundation but also occurs on a poured concrete foundation as well.

 Many factors may cause a foundation bowing, but mostly it is the lateral pressures pressed upon the foundation that will make it bend.

-Most of the bowed foundation can be repaired and have to be correctedorder to regain the value of your home or building.
+Most of the bowed foundations can be repaired and have to be corrected in order to regain the value of your home or building.

 You can fix your bowed foundation in several different ways from bulletproof to acceptable repair, and it goes with the investment you put in it.

-1- Depending on the gravity of the bowing sometime the best thing to do is to do a foundation remodel, meaning remove the existing foundation and replace it with a new one.
+1. Depending on the gravity of the bowing sometimes the best thing to do is to do a foundation remodel, meaning remove the existing foundation and replace it with a new one.

 The day you sell your house you will find the value of such a repair.